 - Dealing with or advising you in relation to queries or representations received from either the Responsible Authorities or other interested parties.

 - Advising on varying the License.

-- Attendance and representation at a Licensing Sub-Committee hearing of the Responsible Authority.
+- Attendance and representation at a Licensing Sub-Committee hearing.
 If representations are received and attendance and representation to the Licensing Sub-Committee is required, then we will provide a separate fee estimate for this work which will be charged at an hourly rate.